Champions for Children, Inc.

 What we aim to solve

 Champions for Children envisions a world without child abuse and neglect - where parents have the tools and resources they need to provide a nurturing environment for their children, and where children get the support they need to become productive members of society as adults.
-In Hillsborough County, where more children are removed from their homes due to child abuse and neglect than anywhere else in Florida, this mission is of paramount importance.
+In Tampa Bay, where more children are removed from their homes due to child abuse and neglect than anywhere else in Florida, this mission is of paramount importance.
 Children who suffer repeated abuse, neglect, and other adverse childhood experiences are at a dramatically greater risk for negative outcomes from academic failure to substance abuse.
 They can also lose up to 20 years of life expectancy due to chronic health conditions and are 3x more likely to continue the cycle of abuse later in life.
 When children develop to their highest potential, the community benefits from improved economic, civic, and health outcomes.
 By working together, we can build stronger families with thriving children.

 Our programs